-Connection to TP3.0 / District Priorities / Academic Priorities Description Strategy to accomplish your Target DISTRICT CULTIVATES TEACHERS AND LEADERS WHO FOSTER EFFECTIVE, CULTURALLY RESPONSIVE LEARNING ENVIRONMENTS 3.2 By 2022, SLPS will achieve an annual retention rate of at least 84% of its teaching workforce.
-Consultant Teachers and Induction Coaches (Peer Assistants) will provide a variety of whole group professional development opportunities instruction to all teachers new to the St. Louis public schools centered around performance-based teaching standards and the necessity of creating a positive classroom culture for learning.
-Increase instructional effectiveness cultivate the skill of accurate reflection for instructional improvement strengthen their capacity for teacher leadership Strategy Sponsor/Owner(s) Dr. Wanda C. Clay Impact Group(s) New Teachers in the St. Louis Public Schools Key Performance Indicators 85% of the 110 - 150 new teachers in the Saint Plan will be receive a satisfactory on the 4 standards of practice required for retention with the Saint Louis Public Schools.
-95 - 100 % of the 110 - 150 new teachers in the Saint Louis Plan will improve their planning and delivery of effective instruction for the students in the Saint Louis Public schools.
+Connection to TP3.0 / District Priorities / District Cultivates Teachers and Leaders who foster Effective, Culturally Responsive Learning Environments Academic Priorities 3.2 By 2022, SLPS will achieve an annual retention rate of at Academic Friorities least 84% of its teaching workforce.
+Description Consultant Teachers and Induction Coaches (Peer Assistants) will provide Description a variety of whole group professional development opportunities instruction to all teachers new to the St. Louis public schools centered around performance-based teaching standards and the necessity of creating a positive classroom culture for learning.
+Strategy to accomplish Increase instructional effectiveness your Target cultivate the skill of accurate reflection for instructional improvement strengthen their capacity for teacher leadership Strategy Sponsor/Owner(s) Dr. Wanda C. Clay Impact Group(s) New Teachers in the St. Louis Public Schools Key Performance 85% of the 110 - 150 new teachers in the Saint Plan will be Indicators receive a satisfactory on the 4 standards of practice required for retention with the Saint Louis Public Schools.
+95 - 100 % of the 110 - 150 new teachers in the Saint Louis Blan will improve their planning and delivery of effective.
+Plan will improve their planning and delivery of effective instruction for the students in the Saint Louis Public schools.
 85% of the new teachers in the St. Louis Plan will have improvement shown in their students' knowledge and understanding of the content and processes taught by new teachers in the Saint Louis Public Schools.
-Key Action Steps 13 consultant teachers and 3 induction coaches will design and deliver 3 days (21 hours) of professional development for all teachers new to the SLPS in August 2021 (NTO) 13 Consultant teachers and 3 Induction coaches will design and deliver 5 sessions (21 hours) of professional development for all new teachers in the St. Louis Plan from January 2021-December 2021.
+Key Action Steps 13 consultant teachers and 3 induction coaches will design and deliver 3 days (21 hours) of professional development for all teachers new to the SLPS in August 2021 (NTO) 13 Consultant teachers and 3 Induction coaches will design and deliver 5 sessions (21 hours) of professional development for all new teachers in the St. Louis Plan from January 2021- December 2021.
 (NTA) 2 Consultant Teachers and 2 Induction coaches will design and deliver 2hours of professional development in May 2021 to all interns who successfully complete the St. Louis Plan.